 There is a gender difference, too.
 Women generally have a lower relative percentage of body water than men.

 Since alcohol is carried in body water, this means that a woman generally will reach a higher BAC level than a man of her same body weight when each has the same number of drinks.

-The law in many U.S. states sets the legal limit at a BAC of 0.10 percent.
-In a growing number of U.S. states, and throughout Canada, the limit is 0.08 percent.
-In some other countries, it's even lower.
+The law in an increasing number of U.S. states, and throughout Canada, sets the legal limit at 0.08 percent.
+In some other countries, the limit is even lower.
+For example, it is 0.05 percent in both France and Germany.
 The BAC limit for all commercial drivers in the United States is 0.04 percent.